Fixed penalty notices

 If I pick up the litter after an officer has approached me, do I still receive a fine?

 Littering offences relate to the dropping of litter so even if you volunteer to pick up your litter afterwards, you have still committed an offence and will receive a fixed penalty notice.

 But I wasn’t given a warning, surely that is not fair?

 We have promoted the litter enforcement message through our anti litter campaigns and education programmes in schools and communities.
 We adopt a robust enforcement approach to those who disregard the anti litter message.

 I have limited funds and I will not be able to pay within the 14 days what can I do?

 If you contact us before 14 days to explain your circumstances this will be reviewed and you may be granted a time extension to pay the fixed penalty notice.
-The fixed penalty notice cannot be paid in installments.
+The fixed penalty notice cannot be paid in instalments.

 What happens if I don’t pay the fine?

-If you don't pay the fixed penalty you'll be summonsed to appear in court and if convicted you could face a fine of up to £2,500.
+If you don't pay the fixed penalty, you'll be summonsed to appear in court and if convicted you could face a fine of up to £2,500.
 Once a summons is issued we may accept payment of the fixed penalty.
 However, you'll also be liable for the additional administration and legal costs incurred.
 These additional costs will be at least £41.